 Bringing powerful connections to your supply chain pays—and it’s not as complicated as you might think.
 Reach out to an Elemica consultant and see how you can start transforming your supply chain today.

 Take the Butterfly Effect for example: A phenomenon that suggests relatively small events can influence complex systems to create larger and larger impacts down the line.
-It’s no secret that minor setbacks in our supply chains can have major ramifications on things like delivery schedule, inventory availability and customer relationships.
+It’s no secret that minor setbacks in our supply chains can have major ramifications on things like delivery schedules, inventory availability and customer relationships.
 But let us walk through an example to illustrate how a small, minute change grows into a multitude of compounded issues, and discuss how digital connectivity across the supply chain could solve them.

 Let’s say we’re an industrial pipe supplier and we’ve been contracted to supply piping and fittings for a refinery expansion in Louisiana.
 There are a lot of moving parts in the project, and the products we’ll be supplying are critical to moving on to the next phases of the expansion.
 Today, the raw material is scheduled to arrive at our pipe manufacturing facility, but it’s nowhere to be found.